hrvthzslt/personal-site/content/posts/birth-of-a-minimalistic-cli-development-environment-ii/index.md

 The configuration changes are not the most exciting ones.
 Like **vim** has a leader key, **tmux** has a prefix key.
 I set it to `Ctrl + a` because it has some **GNU Screen** vibes and is much more comfortable than the default: `Ctrl + b`. _(**B** should be pressed by the left hand, and my Ctrl is in an unconventional place, so that is not great.)_

-I change **window** and **pane** indexes to start from one; it just makes much more sense to me.
+I change **window** and **pane** indexes to start from one, it just makes much more sense to me.
 By the way, I think there is no way to set the session index to start from one, and that makes me quite sad.
 Send help.

 Also, I set up some bindings for more vi-like navigation, moving between panes with _hjkl_ and switching mode keys to vi-like as well.